 Global top 40: Discover new music from developers around the world in our Software Top 40 playlist.

 Slack integration: Connect Slack to share songs and playlists in channels in your workspace.

-Music Time currently supports Spotify.
-We will support iTunes and other players in a future release.
+Music Time is built on the Code Time plugin and performs machine learning against a range of music metrics plus productivity data from over 70,000 developers to determine song recommendations.
 You can also check out the cody-music npm package for more information about how this extension works.

 1. Connect your Spotify account

 Click the Connect Spotify button in the status bar or in the playlist tree, which will prompt you to log in to your Spotify account.